thereeceshow/PseudoCode/pseudocode.md

             Elevator can't change floors
     myWay()
         Elevator only stops to pick up passengers if they are going same direction as elevator

+    isAlarm()
+        Elevator will shut down if Fire Alarm is triggered in building

 Hitting a button to send the elevator to a specific floor will set setFloor to that floor

 If currentFloor is < setFloor, goingUp := True